sporto/elm-tutorial/040_effects/effects_2.md

 Following is an example application using `Effects` that replicates what __StartApp__ does under the hood.

-Following is an example application using `Effects` that replicates what __StartApp__ does under the hood.

 __The example below is complex, if you find it difficult to understand don't worry too much.
 We will be using StartApp in the next chapter, which simplifies this code__.

 ## Sample application